 You should end up with something like this.

-Now with the needle file cut the leaves.
+Now with the half round needle file cut the leaves.
 These are about 3/32" to 1/8" above the large half rounds.
-I like to use the small half round or triangular needle file for this.
+The strokes are kept as close as you to being 45° forward and on 45° downward.